telekom/netplanner/README.md

 $ netplanner --local --config examples/worker-config-old.yaml --output /run/systemd/network --only-networkd configure

 $ netplanner --help
-usage: netplanner [-h] [--config CONFIG] [--local] [--only-sriov] [--only-networkd] [--output OUTPUT] {configure} ...
+usage: netplanner [-h] [--version] [--config CONFIG] [--debug] [--local] [--only-sriov] [--reload] [--only-networkd] [--output OUTPUT]

-optional arguments:
+                  {configure,apply} ...

+options:
-  -h, --help       show this help message and exit --config CONFIG  Defines the path to the configuration file --local          This templates the configuration into a local directory --only-sriov     This only runs sriov configuration --only-networkd  This templates only networkd --output OUTPUT  The output directory to which the files will be written.
+  -h, --help         show this help message and exit --version          show program's version number and exit --config CONFIG    Defines the path to the configuration file or directory.
+  --debug            Enables debug logging.
+  --local            This templates the configuration into a local directory --only-sriov       This only runs sriov configuration on supported interfaces.
+  --reload           This reloads networkd and networkctl via systemd.
+  --only-networkd    This templates only networkd configuration files.
+  --output OUTPUT    The output directory to which the files will be written.

 subcommands:
   valid subcommands

-  {configure}      sub-command help
+  {configure,apply}  sub-command help
-    configure      Configure Network Adapters flawlessly with the knowledge of mimir the netplanner.
+    configure        Configure Network Adapters flawlessly with the knowledge of the netplanner. apply            Configure Network Adapters flawlessly with the knowledge of the netplanner.
 ```

-## Have a look at the examples dir
+## Examples Directory

-Inside the examples you find different configuration examples for different type of configurations.
+Inside the examples directory you can have a overview of different types of configurations.

-Currently for bond-type configuration only the active-backup is supported.
-For the vxlan configuration active-active is supported.
-Also it is not completely compliant with netplan because a lot of configurations are not supported regarding dhcp.
-The implementation relies on a static imperative top-down approach you normally find in a datacenter.